 - Plastic Surgeons who focus on certain surgeries but agree to do surgery they rarely ever perform.

-- Surgeons who cannot show you ANY personal before and after photos during a consultation.
+- Surgeons cannot show you any personal before and after photos during a consultation.

 Don’t mistake a Cosmetic Doctor for a qualified Specialist Plastic Surgeon

 Many people are confused and think a so-called Cosmetic Surgeon is the same as a Plastic Surgeon with FRACS, however, they are not the same types of Doctors.
 In fact, Cosmetic Surgeons are not allowed to refer to themselves as Plastic Surgeons nor do they have permission to operate in accredited hospitals.

 Only a Plastic Surgeon recognised as having Specialist Plastic Surgery recognition through AHPRA and RACS can call themselves a Specialist Plastic Surgeon.
 If your Surgeon cannot use that term, they are not a Plastic Surgeon.
 This is because ‘Specialist’ is a protected medical qualification term.

 You should also make sure that your Surgeon is listed with the Australian Society of Plastic Surgeons (ASPS).